patrick-klein/script.library.integration.tool/README.md

 7. From Kodi Settings, go to Media Settings --> Library --> Videos... --> and navigate to your Managed Folder.
 Set content for ManagedMovies to Movies and check "Movies are in separate folders that match the movie title".
 Set content for ManagedTV to TV shows.
 Recommended to use "Local information only" if you want to use your own metadata.

 DISCLAIMER:  You should NEVER edit the contents of ManagedMovies, ManagedTV, or the .pkl lists.
 This will break your addon.
-If you do break the addon, you can delete ManagedMovies, ManagedTV, and the .pkl lists.
-Library Integration Tool will automatically generate new, blank ones the next time you run it.
+If you do break the addon, you can delete ManagedMovies, ManagedTV, and the .pkl lists, and Library Integration Tool will automatically generate new, blank ones the next time you run it.

 ---